-Citizen of the world – Passionate about traveling, backpacking, WWOOFing, Couchsurfing, music, technology, cinema and photography.
+Citizen of the world – Passionate about traveling, backpacking, WWOOFing, Couchsurfing, art, music, technology, cinema and photography.
 Oh and wine, I like wine.
 And cheese.
 I love napping, drinking sugarcane juice, walking barefoot, leather bags and wooden masks.

 I’m still not too sure what the purpose or the aim of this blog are.
 It’s definitely a way for me to empty my thoughts on random things mostly fueled by my experiences living abroad and traveling.
 Occasionally I might write a more personal article on some situation or feeling I want to share without, however, turning this blog into an e-diary, splashed with whiny posts about my moods, my relationships or the dark aspects of being an expat.
 Nah, that’s boring.